albeb3/Assignment_2_2023/README.md

             - Display a message indicating to wait for the result and try again

 ## Main Loop
-29. While ROS is okay:
+6. While ROS is okay:
     - Create Posvel message
     - Populate the message with robot position and speed
     - Publish the message
-    - Sleep for a specified rate
-    - Spin once to handle callbacks

-## Join UserInput Thread
-35. Join the user input thread

 # End